-For the promise is for you and for your children and for all who are far off, everyone whom the Lord our God calls to Himself.
+The promise is for you and your children and for all who are far off - for all whom the Lord our God will call.

 All through the book of Acts, powerful and dangerous are parts of what church meant to the earliest Christians.